sbt/sbt/src/sphinx/home.rst

 Use the #sbt irc channel for questions and discussions.

 This documentation can be forked `on GitHub <https://github.com/sbt/sbt/>`_.
 Feel free to make corrections and add documentation.
+The documentation source is located in the `src/sphinx` subdirectory of the GitHub project.

 Documentation for 0.7.x has been `archived here <http://www.scala-sbt.org/0.7.7/docs/home.html>`_.
 This documentation applies to sbt |version|.